Coherent rings of differential operators: The ring of differential operators on a polynomial ring

-Let $k$ be any field, and let $A = k[x_1, x_2, \dots, x_n]$ be the polynomial algebra in $n$ variables over $k$ for an integer $n \ge 1$.
-We define the $n$'th \emph{Weyl algebra} over $k$ to be the ring of $k$-linear differential operators on $A$ in the sense of Grothendieck \cite{grot67}, and denote it by $A_n(k)$.
+Let $A = k[x_1, x_2, \dots, x_n]$ be the polynomial ring in $n$ variables over a field $k$.
+We consider the ring $D = D(A)$ of $k$-linear differential operators on $A$, in the sense of Grothendieck \cite{grot67}.
+This is a filtered ring, equipped with the order filtration